miguel-tronix/nutrition-web/README.md

 # nutrition-web
-Online solution for clinical deiticians to manager patient nutrtition
+Online solution for clinical deiticians to manage patient nutrtition